All Insights

 Step 1: Inventory and classify.
 Pulled every API key, service connection, and permission entry.
 Created a spreadsheet: service name, credential type, creation date, last rotation date, last use date (where available), scope/permissions, account owner, tier (critical/high/medium/low).

 Step 2: Immediate revocation.
-Killed everything I could identify as unused: two deprecated AWS access keys, the staging server SSH keys, four abandoned OAuth connections, 23 API keys for experimental services that never made it to production.
+Killed everything identifiable as unused: deprecated cloud access keys, decommissioned server SSH keys, abandoned OAuth connections, and API keys for experimental services that never made it to production.
+This cut the inventory by roughly half.

 Step 3: Consolidation.
-Multiple API keys for the same service got consolidated to a standard pattern: one personal key, one for the trading bot (separate owner), one for scheduled tasks (automation account).
-One key per logical function.
+Multiple API keys for the same service got consolidated to a standard pattern: one key per logical function, with clear ownership separation between personal use, automation, and scheduled tasks.

 Step 4: Centralization and rotation.
-All credentials moved into a single .env/ directory, gitignored entirely, with a retrieval script that enforces rotation every 90 days.
+All credentials moved into a single gitignored directory with a retrieval script that enforces rotation every 90 days.
 Credentials tied to paid accounts get a second layer of protection (encrypted secret storage).
 The retrieval script logs every access, creating an audit trail.

 Step 5: Least privilege enforcement.
-Reviewed remaining 65 entries for scope creep.
-AWS roles trimmed from s3:* to specific bucket + read-only.
-GitHub permissions downscaled to repository-level where possible.
+Reviewed remaining entries for scope creep.
+Cloud roles trimmed from wildcard permissions to specific resources and read-only where possible.
+Repository permissions downscaled to the narrowest scope that still worked.
 API keys scoped to specific endpoints instead of full account access.

-Final count: 65 permissions, all justifiable, all with last-rotation dates, all tied to specific functions.
+Final state: a fraction of the original permissions, all justifiable, all with last-rotation dates, all tied to specific functions.

 The Cost